toita86/diffie-hellman-key-exchange/README.md

 ## How to Run

 1. Ensure you have Python installed on your system.
-2. Copy and paste the script into a Python file (e.g., `diffie_hellman_key_exchange.py`).
-3. Run the script using a Python interpreter.
+2. Run the script using a Python interpreter.

 ```bash
 python3 diffie_hellman.py